reichlab/docs.zoltardata/docs/Targets.md

 *binary*: A binary target, with a defined outcome that can be seen as a 0/1 or TRUE/FALSE.
 > Example: does the maximum value of a variable exceed some threshold C in a given period of time.

-*date*: A special case of a discrete target, where the possible outcomes are distinct units of time.
+*date*: A target with a discrete set of calendar dates as possible outcomes.
-> Example: the week in which the peak incidence occurs.
+> Example: the calendar week in which peak incidence occurs (represented by the Sunday of that week.

+*composite*: A nominal, unordered categorical target where observations are percentages that add up to 1.
+> Example: the proportions of all sequenced flu strains within different clades.

 ## Target parameters